Sulfadimezine Latin name. I Write prescriptions. How to treat toxoplasmosis - treatment regimen

 Release form, composition and packaging

-Pills color, white or white with a slightly yellowish tinge, flat-cylindrical, with a chamfer and a line.
+Pills white or white with a slightly yellowish tint, flat-cylindrical, with a chamfer and a notch.

 Excipients: potato starch, talc, stearic acid, polysorbate 80.